Serious Mental Illness (SMI) Among U.S. Adults

 - Diagnosable currently or within the past year;

 - Of sufficient duration to meet diagnostic criteria specified within the 4th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV); and,

 - Resulting in serious functional impairment, which substantially interferes with or limits one or more major life activities.

-- In 2014, there were an estimated 9.8 million adults aged 18 or older in the United States with SMI.
-This number represented 4.2% of all U.S. adults.
+- In 2015, there were an estimated 9.8 million adults aged 18 or older in the United States with SMI within the past year.
+This number represented 4.0% of all U.S. adults.